We’ve lost the essential life skills that used to be commonplace in our world. Isn’t it time we reversed that trend?

 - Knowing how to bake without an oven will serve you well in case of emergency.
 Or in case of camping during someone’s birthday.
 And while you’re at it, learn to cook over an open fire.

-Essential life skills we should know
+Basic living skills we should know

 - Thread breaks.
 Learn to sew on a button.
 This is where I confess that my own son left home without this skill.
 The boy made an entire chain mail hauberk, but somewhere along the line I forgot to teach him this simple skill.
 Oops.